jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) The Commissioner must remit any interest under section 120D payable by the company and the late payment penalty relating to the further income tax, to the extent that the amount of further income tax charged in relation to that imputation year is equal to or is less than the amount of unpaid income tax referred to in subsection (1)(b).

 ### 181D Remission of late payment penalties and interest incurred due to obligation by Maori authority to pay further income tax
-An amount that is interest under section 120D of the Tax Administration Act 1994, or a late payment penalty relating to further income tax, and that is paid or payable by a Maori authority and to which sections OK 23 and 24 of the Income Tax Act 2007 applies must be remitted by the Commissioner to the extent that the amount of further income tax charged in relation to an imputation year is equal to or less than the amount of unpaid income tax
+An amount that is interest under section 120D of the Tax Administration Act 1994, or a late payment penalty relating to further income tax, and that is paid or payable by a Maori authority and to which sections OK 23 and 24 of the Income Tax Act 2007 applies must be remitted by the Commissioner to the extent that the amount of further income tax charged in relation to an tax year is equal to or less than the amount of unpaid income tax.

 ### 182 Relief from additional tax incurred due to default in payment of tax
 [Repealed]